 Second, promoting beneficial AI can be more effective in social contexts where beneficial AI is considered desirable.
 For any given AI researcher, he or she is more likely to support beneficial AI if he or she is in a group of people who openly support beneficial AI than if he or she is alone or in a group of people who do not openly support beneficial AI.
-Support for beneficial AI can thus be expanded by creating and expanding groups of open beneficial AI support for beneficial AI if they are not in any way aware of this support.
+Support for beneficial AI can thus be expanded by creating and expanding groups of open beneficial AI supporters.
+Openness is important: other people will not be influenced by the group's support for beneficial AI if they are not in any way aware of this support.

 Related to social context is the concept of social meaning.
 An act or idea can have a different meaning depending on the social context.
-For example, the act of flag burning can have an anti-patriotic meaning if it is not banned or a patriotic meaning if it is banned (Section 2.4).
+For example, the act of flag burning can have an antipatriotic meaning if it is not banned or a patriotic meaning if it is banned (Section 2.4).
 Efforts to promote beneficial AI should aim for it to have a positive social meaning.
 This can be accomplished, for example, by testing prospective measures using focus groups of AI researchers in order to gauge their reactions.